kevinyswong/kevinyswong.github.io/index.md

   instance, we cannot jump between these three: we cannot reason in time as we do in space.
-Spatially, we can reason with the whole of a line drawn on paper, but we cannot reason with the totality of time as though we can comprehend at once all movements that happen over time; if we could do, we could turn and rotate that temporal line, skip back and forth at will, as well as understand how it interacts with what else may lay on the paper.
-But we don't; our mental modes are bound by our particular renditions of space, of time, of causality.
+Spatially, we can reason with the whole of a line drawn on paper, but we cannot reason with the totality of time as though we can comprehend at once all movements that happen over time; if we could, it would be in our power to turn and rotate that temporal line, skip back and forth at will, as well as understand how it interacts with what else may lay on the paper.
+But we don't;
+  our mental modes are bound by our particular renditions of space, of time, of causality.
 Just as a snake sees thermal heat and perceives this as the whole world, so the red apple is our <i>image</i>, our <i>construction</i>, as much as that red apple has attributes beyond our perception.
 More generally, Kant merged the two philosophical strains of his time, rationalism and empiricism, by claiming that our understanding of the world must consist of both our inborn mental intuitions and of our experiences of external objects, but in this merging Kant showed also that both fronts, our internal reasoning capacity and our perception of the external world, reside in limitation, providing a systematic bound on what we can possibly know.

   Kant is not saying that things do not exist and our experiences are imaginary and solely in our minds—rather, things external to us very much do exist, but